 Support.
 The domestic COS Summer Undergraduate Research Fellowship award consists of a $4,000 stipend and $500 for supplies.
 If students apply for and receive support from other university sources, the total stipend from the College of Science and the other university sources will not exceed $4,000.
 For the international COS-SURF the award for stipend, accommodation, and travel support will be $5,500 total.

 Eligibility.
 Current sophomores and juniors eligible to apply should be enrolled in a College of Science major and have worked with their College of Science faculty mentors for at least one semester prior to the summer of research.
 Only juniors are eligible for the international COS-SURF.
 Successful applicants are expected to continue working with their COS faculty mentor beyond the summer of funding.

 Application.
-Please submit online using urapply.nd.edu, ensuring that College of Science – Summer Undergraduate Research Fellowship is checked as the program; no budget justification is needed.
+The application will be available beginning January 2015.
+Please submit your application online using urapply.nd.edu, ensuring that College of Science – Summer Undergraduate Research Fellowship is checked as the program; no budget justification is needed.
 Students should check all programs for which they are eligible (e.g., Glynn Family Honors).
 Students ineligible for COS-SURF will not be considered.
 To be considered, the following information needs to be submitted:

 A. Proposal Narrative - A proposal of no more than five pages should be uploaded as a PDF document and formatted exactly as follows:

 - Cover Page (name, gender, ethnicity, email, college, major(s), overall GPA, science GPA, career intent [e.g., M.D., Ph.D.]) and research mentors

 - Research Experiences (description of all research undertaken)

 - Research Intent (succinct but thorough one page description of proposed summer research that provides sufficient detail to demonstrate the viability of the research while enabling reviewers unfamiliar with the area of research to provide an assessment)